Clermont-Ferrand: Sport

 A racing circuit close to the city, the Charade Circuit, using closed-off public roads, held the French Grand Prix in 1965, 1969, 1970 and 1972.
 It was a daunting circuit, with such harsh elevation changes that some drivers became ill as they drove.
 Winners included Jim Clark, Jackie Stewart (twice), and Jochen Rindt.

 Clermont-Ferrand has some experience in hosting major international sports tournaments, including the FIBA EuroBasket 1999.
 The city was the finish of Tour de France stages in 1951 and 1959, and hosted the start of the 2023 Tour de France Femmes.

-The city is also home to a rugby union club competing at international level, ASM Clermont Auvergne, as well as Clermont Foot Auvergne, a football club that has competed in France's top tier, Ligue 1, since the 2021/22 season.
+The city is also home to a rugby union club competing at international level, ASM Clermont Auvergne, as well as Clermont Foot, a football club that has competed in France's top tier, Ligue 1 from 2021–22 to 2023–24.

 In the sevens version of rugby union, Clermont-Ferrand has hosted the France Women's Sevens, the final event in each season's World Rugby Women's Sevens Series, since 2016.